jamalihassan0307/flutter-fly/TESTING_GUIDE.md

 ### **Command Response Time**
 - Commands should respond within 500ms
-- File pickers should open immediately
+- Progress notifications should appear immediately
-- Input boxes should appear instantly
+- Terminal should open instantly

 ### **Memory Usage**
 - Extension should not cause memory leaks